 What’s the process?

-We’ve established a working group of Fellows and senior engineers, as well as academics and those newer to the profession, to make sure we hear all voices.
-We need their help to discuss, debate and work through critical issues.
-They’ll help generate ideas, which will go to a steering committee who’ll then make a final recommendation to the Board.
+After the initial concept was shown at the President’s Roadshow in July 2016, a working group was formed, including Fellows and senior engineers, as well as academics and those newer to the profession, to make sure we heard all voices.
+They helped to discuss, debate and work through critical issues, as well as generate ideas.
+We also opened up feedback to all members and had numerous discussions with key stakeholders including the Ministry of Business, Innovation and Employment (MBIE).
+A steering committee took all of this into consideration and made a final recommendation to the Board.

-We’ll keep you posted as the project progresses.
+We’ll let members know the individual impacts for them during 2017, and will keep you posted as the project progresses.
 To get in touch with us about these changes, please email email@example.com.